5 Reasons to Brush Your Baby’s Hair Regularly

 4. Clears Cradle Cap

 Newborn babies, especially in the first few months, tend to develop scaly, crusty skin on their scalp, called cradle cap.
-Although this condition is harmless and usually cures on its own, brushing your baby’s hair regularly will help clear the flaky skin and even reduces the chances of him developing cradle cap again.
+Although this condition is harmless and usually cures on its own, brushing your baby’s hair regularly will help clear the flaky skin and even reduce the chances of him developing cradle cap again.

 5. Helps Groom the Baby